ycpcs/cs497-spring2019/index.md

 <div id="subtitle">Cybersecurity</div>

-This is the website for CS 497, Spring 2019 at York College.
-All information about the course will be posted here.
+This is the website for CS 497, Spring 2019 at [York College of Pennsylvania](http://www.ycp.edu).
+All information related to the course will be posted here.

 ## Links